 A rule of thumb, unless you have been trying to conceive for over a year, do not be overly concerned with your fertility.
 Some exceptions to this rule include the following:

-If you are a woman older than 30 and wish to conceive or if you haven't had a menstrual flow for longer than six months, request a medical evaluation.
+• If you are a woman older than 35 and have not conceived after 6 months or if you haven't had a menstrual flow for longer than six months, request a medical evaluation.

 If you have a past of erratic or painful menstrual cycles, pelvic pain, pelvic inflammatory disease (PID), endometriosis or recurring miscarriages, schedule an appointment with your doctor sooner.
 In some cases an infertile woman may have irregular menstrual periods.